WolfoIsBestWolf/ror2-LittleGameplayTweaks/mod-LittleGameplayTweaks/README.md

 	- Shrines Stone Golems HP no longer multiplied per player
 	- May spawn Halcyonites instead of just Golems
 - Void Seeds
-- - Spawn slightly more enemies
 - - Spawn more enemies on loop
 - - Likelier to spawn Void Devastator
-- Void Potential Chests
-- - Can contain any item

 ## Looping
-Generally I wish to make Looping a bit more chaotic because it's rather boring.
+Generally wish Looping was a bit more chaotic because it can be rather boring.

 Tier 2 elites are cheaper.
 (30x instead of 36x)